Hash Generator:

 Is the Hash Generator free and safe?

-Yes, it is completely free and safe to use.
+Yes, the Best Answer Hub Hash Generator is completely free and safe to use.
 All hash calculations happen locally inside your browser using the Web Crypto API from Google, Mozilla, Apple, and Microsoft engines.
-No input text, cookies, or telemetry are transmitted to our servers or any third party.
-You can verify this by disconnecting from the internet and using the tool offline.
+No input text, cookies, or telemetry are transmitted to any server or third party.
+Disconnect from the internet and the tool continues to work perfectly.

 What is hashing and how is it different from encryption?